Skidaux/BlackBox/README.md

 Content-Type: application/json
 {
   "vector": [0.1, 0.2, 0.3],
-  "k": 5,
+  "limit": 5,
   "field": "vector"
 }
 ```

 Documents may include an optional array field storing a vector embedding.
 The
-`/search_vector` endpoint returns the `k` nearest documents based on L2 distance
+`/search_vector` endpoint returns the nearest documents based on L2 distance
 using the specified vector field.
+Set `scores` to `true` to include the distance
+value with each hit.

 ## Data Storage